 VIRTUAL CAFES

-During the pandemic, we launched our weekly Virtual Cafes.
+During the pandemic, we launched weekly Virtual Cafes which have now been running for over 3 years.

-Please join us online on Zoom to connect with those who are bereaved and share stories with others who understand.
-These are relaxed, informal social gatherings, offering peer to peer support.
+Please join us online via Zoom to connect with those who are bereaved and share stories with others who understand.

 To register for a Cafe, please email us hello@nullthegoodgrieftrust.org